 Belén Franco, UdeC marine biologist, went through this experience in 2016.
 She emphasized that it greatly helped her to advance in her professional career.
 “This course is an excellent opportunity to gain first-level scientific experience in marine microbiology.
 In ECODIM we shared experiences and both theoretical and practical knowledge with researchers and students from different universities around the world, which improved our performance in research, teamwork and scientific communication among peers.”

-Thanks to this experience, Sonia went to Denmark to an internship that allowed her to advance in her thesis.
-"ECODIM gave me a lot of knowledge on the microorganisms ecology that have been implemented during my training as a phD student, I also learned about the work in group, and why not, on the culture of different countries.
-During ECODIM also I made contact with Dr. Ronnie Glud, a Danish professor, who works at the Institute of Biology of the University of Southern Denmark (SDU), in Odense, Denmark.
-This contact, allowed me to do an internship of my phD in his laboratory, and today, this work represents a chapter of my doctoral thesis."
+Sonia Yáñez, a doctoral student who also participated in 2016, appreciates the fact that ECODIM makes it possible to meet specialists from other countries and to strengthen collaborative work.
+As a result of her participation in this training program, Sonia went to Denmark for an internship that allowed her to advance on her thesis.
+"In ECODIM I acquired a lot of knowledge about the ecology of microorganisms, which I have been applying during my studies as a doctoral student; I also learned about teamwork, even about the culture of other countries.
+Furthermore, during this course I established contact with Dr. Ronnie Glud, a Danish professor who works at the Department of Biology at the University of Southern Denmark (SDU), in Odense.
+This contact allowed me to do a doctoral internship at his laboratory, and today that work is covered in a chapter of my doctoral thesis."

 Only 15 students per year are accepted in this course, whose directors are Kurt Hanselmann, from the University of Zurich, Switzerland, Rodrigo de la Iglesia, from Pontifical Catholic University of Chile, and Osvaldo Ulloa, from UdeC.
 ECODIM also holds a one-day open symposium at UdeC’s main Campus.
 In 2018, its main topic will be "Marine Symbiosis".